The slaves are set free. Many of the freed slaves move from the nearby wine

 In 2018 The Centre was awarded a Blue Heritage Plaque.

 Permanent full-time Teachers over the years have included Dr Dan Sleigh, Mr Braham van Zyl, Miss Tina Damstra, Mr Mark van Rensburg, Miss Liesl Rabe, Mrs Myrtle Edwards and Mrs Nicci Hoal.
-The current staff is Ms Sigi Howes, Mr Anton Fortuin, Mr Mark van Rensburg and Ms Natasha Schermbrucker (see Contact Us).
+The current staff is Mr Anton Fortuin, Mr Mark van Rensburg, Ms Monalisa Mabandla, Ms Souad Abrahams and

 Our General Assistants and Administrative Staff have included Miss Lynne Knoll (current), Ms Nazli Brown, Miss Yvette Hyatt; Mr Charles Adonis, Mr Roy Davids, Miss Devida Adonis (current) and Mr Clive Adonis (current).